kyma-project/community/guidelines/technical-guidelines/08-telepresence-guide.md

 	sudo ln -s $TELEPRESENCE_ROOT/var/run/secrets /var/run/secrets
 	```

 5. Run `CGO_ENABLED=0 go build ./cmd/{COMPONENT-NAME}` to build the component and give all Kubernetes services that call the component access to this process.
 The process runs locally on your machine.
-Use the same command to run various Application Connector services like Application Registry, Proxy or Events.
+Use the same command to run various Application Connector services, such as Application Registry, Proxy or Events.